How to Train for Hike, Run & Fun!

 - Have fun: Bring a pair of ear-buds and turn on your favorite playlist!
 Release some energy or built-up stress with a fun run through your favorite park or neighborhood.
 It’s been said time and time again that exercising is good for the body, but it also makes you happier, fights insomnia and decreases anxiety levels.

-We wish you the best in your training endeavors and hope to see you on Sunday, September 16 for this year’s Hike, Run & Explore!
-Register now through September 3 for a $10 early-bird discount.
+We wish you the best in your training endeavors and hope to see you on Sunday, September 15 for this year’s Hike, Run & Fun!
+Register now through September 3 for the early-bird discount.
 Register here.